allanbissac/allanbissac.github.io/README.md

     <h1>Projects</h1>
     <!-- <p style="font-size:120%;"><b>Autonomous robotic platform for object detection and retrieval</b></p> -->
     <h2><b>Autonomous robotic platform for object detection and retrieval</b></h2>
+    <p>Currently developing a robotic platform based on the Leo Rover to autonomously detect and navigate towards differently coloured objects.
+The robot is then expected to carry the object using a gripper attached to its manipulator and place the object in a bin that is of the same colour as the object</p>
+    <h2>Embedded Systems Project</h2>

   </div>

 <h1>Skills and interests</h1>